hpi-swa/RSqueak/README.md

 ###### Linux

-RSqueak/VM currently needs to be compiled using a 32-bit python and 32-bit libraries for everything.
-The easiest way to ensure that is to use a chroot, but you can also install the `:i386` version of SDL 1.2 for your distro.
-In any case, you'll need to install SDL 1.2.
-On 32-bit Debian-derivatives, this can be achieved by running
+RSqueak/VM currently needs to be compiled using a 32-bit python and SDL2 using 32-bit libraries for everything.
+The easiest way to ensure that is to use a chroot, but you can also install the `:i386` versions of the SDL2 dependencies for your distro.

-    apt-get install libsdl1.2-dev

-If you're on a 64-bit Debian-derivative, this might work:

-    apt-get install libsdl1.2-dev:i386 binfmt-support

-Optionally you can also install FLTK-1.3 if you want to compile a fallback file chooser when the VM is launched without image argument:
+Optionally you can also install FLTK-1.3 development files if you want to compile a fallback file chooser when the VM is launched without image argument.

-    apt-get install libfltk1.3-dev

 ###### Mac OS X